sambittarai/Properties-of-MRI-k-space-and-parallel-imaging-/README.md

 # Properties-of-MRI-k-space-and-parallel-imaging-
-This repoitory includes the working on understanding the properties of MRI k-space and parallel imaging, and their influence on image space.
+The aim of this repository is to get familiar with the properties of MRI k-space and parallel imaging.
+The task is to investigate different properties of k-space and their influence on image space by using only parts of k-space.